 PDF download Download Article

 1. For example, if you're meeting your best friend for lunch, when you see them, say, “Hey, twin!
 What's good?”
 If you want to compliment their outfit, you can say, “Nice outfit, twin!”
-Here are some other examples of ways to use "twin" in a greeting.
+Here are a few more examples of how to use “twin” in conversation:

 2. When your BFF posts a new reel or a stunning selfie, leave a comment like “Look at my twin! 😍” or “My twin knows what’s up!”
 This is a fun way to show them some love (and announce your twin-ness to the world).
 You can also post a photo of you two with a caption like “All smiles when the twin is around!” or “Friends that twin together win together.”